zainab-ali/reasoning-with-async-rust/docs/markdown.md

  - Start the slideshow graph. 🦀
    - Use `async`, `await` and `join`.
    - Compose units of work.
+ - Start an arbitrary graph.
    - Model the graph as data. 🛠
- - View units of work as data.
- - How to share state.
- - How not to share state.

 ---